 “Nixon Mass Murderer stop the bombing now!”
 Communist Party of America (1970)

-It shows how much the Hippie counter-culture protests had changed in just a few years when we compare this final poster with its mid-60s “peace and love” counterparts.
-America is now a much angrier, openly divided and strident society.
-President Nixon is vilified as a mass murder with a Nazi swastika forming a key part of his name.
-This is the harshest of the hippie counterculture posters and emphatically symbolises the end of the “peace and love” era.
+It shows how much the Hippie counter-culture protests had changed in just a few years when we compare this last poster with its mid-60s “peace and love” counterparts.
+America was now a much angrier, openly divided and shrill society.
+President Nixon was vilified as a mass murder with a Nazi swastika forming a crucial part of his name.
+This is the harshest of the hippie counterculture posters and emphatically symbolised the end of the “peace and love” era.

-See how the American Government cleverly used teenagers comics as anti-Soviet propaganda to counter the “Red Manace” during the Cold War http://www.englishmanlovesamerica.com/cold-war-comics/
+See how the American Government cleverly used teenagers comics as anti-Soviet propaganda to counter the “Red Menace” during the Cold War http://www.englishmanlovesamerica.com/cold-war-comics/

 See my blog on the “White House dinner party from Hell”.
-A look at how the insecure Nixon hosted the tarnished Ex-King Edward VIII and Wallis Simpson in a propaganda coup that badly backfired http://www.englishmanlovesamerica.com/white-house-dinner-party-from-hell/
+A look at how the insecure Nixon hosted the tarnished Ex-King Edward VIII and Wallis Simpson in a propaganda coup that badly backfired in White House dinner party from Hell